-- b) paragraph 26.2.2 (b) of this Standing Order must be tabled for ratification by the council. - 3.
-The tabling for ratification of a decision specified in paragraph 26.3.1(b) of this Standing Order, or the implementation of a decision specified in paragraph 26.3.1(a) of this Standing Order, shall be postponed (unless the total level of support for the call-in falls below 15% per cent of the members) until the call-in has been resolved.
-The decision maker may rescind the decision at any time prior to the call-in being resolved. - 4.
-If an admissible call-in is made in accordance with Standing Order 26.2.2(a) and Section 41(1)(a) of the 2014 Act, the council shall appoint an ad hoc committee of the council, the membership of which will be: - a) the Chairpersons of all committees of the council; and - b) the Deputy Chairpersons of all committees of the council to consider the process adopted by the decision-making committee. - 5.
-The Chairperson and Deputy Chairperson of the committee which was responsible for the decision which is the subject of the call-in shall not have voting rights at a meeting of the committee appointed in accordance with Standing Order 26.3.4 - 6.
-The members who submitted the call-in, or a member on their behalf, shall be invited to attend the meeting at which the decision subject to the call-in is considered and may, upon the request of the Chairperson, address the meeting, but shall not have voting rights. - 7.
-A committee appointed in accordance with Standing Order 26.3.4 may: - a) refer the decision back to the decision maker - b) in the case of a decision taken under delegated authority, support the decision; or - c) in the case of a decision for ratification by the council, refer the decision to the council. - 8.
-Where a decision has been supported in accordance with Standing Order 26.2.8, that decision shall: - a) be approved; - b) become operative from the date of the meeting at which the committee appointed in accordance with sub-paragraph (4) of this Standing Order confirmed support for the decision.
+- (2) If a call-in is not received by the deadline specified in paragraph 26.2.1 of this standing order, the decision specified in- - a) paragraph 26.2.2 (a) of this standing order shall be implemented, or - b) paragraph 26.2.2 (b) of this standing order must be tabled for ratification by the Council. - (3) The tabling for ratification of a decision specified in paragraph 26.3.1(b) of this standing order, or the implementation of a decision specified in paragraph 26.3.1(a) of this standing order, shall be postponed (unless the total level of support for the call-in falls below 15 % per cent of the Members) until the call-in has been resolved.
+The decision maker may rescind the decision at any time prior to the call-in being resolved. - (4) If an admissible call-in is made in accordance with standing order 26.2.2(a) and section 41(1)(a) of the 2014 Act, the Council shall appoint an ad hoc Committee of the Council, the membership of which will be- - (a) the chairpersons of all Committees of the Council; and - (b) the deputy chairpersons of all Committees of the Council to consider the process adopted by the decision-making Committee. - (5) The Chairperson and Deputy Chairperson of the Committee which was responsible for the decision which is the subject of the call-in shall not have voting rights at a meeting of the Committee appointed in accordance with standing order 26.3.4 - (6) The Members who submitted the call-in, or a Member on their behalf, shall be invited to attend the meeting at which the decision subject to the call-in is considered and may, upon the request of the chairperson, address the meeting, but shall not have voting rights.

+- (7) A Committee appointed in accordance with standing order 26.3.4 may - - a) refer the decision back to the decision maker - b) in the case of a decision taken under delegated authority, support the decision; or - c) in the case of a decision for ratification by the Council, refer the decision to the Council. - (8) Where a decision has been supported in accordance with standing order 26.2.8, that decision shall - - a) be approved; - b) become operative from the date of the meeting at which the committee appointed in accordance with sub-paragraph (4) of this standing order confirmed support for the decision.

-SECTION 8 - MANDATORY PROVISIONS
+SECTION EIGHT - MANDATORY PROVISIONS